DanielCyubahiro/ai-price-suggestion/README.md

 * **User Authentication** 🔐: Secure sign-up and sign-in functionality using NextAuth.js with Google Provider.
 * **Create Listings** 📝: Authenticated users can create new listings for their luxury items by providing details such as title, description, brand, category, condition, and price.
+* **View Listings** 📄: Authenticated users can view a table of their created listings, showing title, category, brand, condition, and price.
 * **AI Price Suggestion** 🤖💰: An AI-powered feature that suggests a fair market price for an item based on its details.
 This feature leverages the Groq API with a Llama 3.3 70b model, specialized in pricing vintage luxury second-hand items, especially those of Moroccan origin.
 * **Form Validation** ✅: Ensures that listing submissions meet specific criteria using Zod for schema validation.
 * **Toast Notifications** 📢: Provides user feedback for actions like successful listing creation or errors using a custom toast component.
 * **Responsive Design** 📱💻: Styled with Tailwind CSS for a modern and responsive user interface.
+* **Protected Routes**: Middleware ensures that only authenticated users can access certain routes, like the new listing page.
+* **Customizable UI Components**: Used Shadcn/ui for UI components like Buttons, Cards, Forms, Inputs, etc.
+* **Redirect for Unauthenticated Users**: Users attempting to access protected pages without being logged in are redirected to the sign-in page.

 ## 🏁 Getting Started